Slice and Dice Avocados for Vision, Brain Health

 Eat more carrots.
 That’s sound advice for getting the nutrients you need to protect your vision.

 But is there a fruit that can boost eye health and provide other protective benefits?

-How about avocados?
+How about eating avocados for eyes and brain health?
 Yes, it’s a fruit.
 But aren’t avocados just for enjoying with salad, chips, and making guacamole dip.